kizniche/VoiceCom/README.md

 `sudo cp remote.py /usr/local/bin/`

-replace file.lm and file.dic with the location of the .lm and .dic files extracted from the generated language model .tgz
+replace file.lm and file.dic in the following command with the location of the .lm and .dic files extracted from the generated language model .tgz

 `./listen_respond -adcdev hw:1,0 -hmm /usr/local/share/pocketsphinx/model/en-us/en-us -lm ./path/to/file.lm -dict ./path/to/file.dic -samprate 16000/8000/48000 -inmic yes`